When you live with depression, taking self-care steps to protect your well-being can be so important.

 Sleep issues are fairly common when you have depression.

 When you’re feeling deeply fatigued and low, sleep might feel like the only thing you’re capable of.
+It may even feel like self-care, but this isn’t always the case.

 You might sleep 10 to 12 hours (or more), struggle to get out of bed, and spend the day drifting in and out of focus.